Carola Häggkvist

-Carola Maria Häggkvist ([kaˈrôːla ˈhɛ̂ɡːkvɪst]; born 8 September 1966), commonly known simply as Carola, is a Swedish singer and songwriter.
+Carola Maria Häggkvist ([kaˈrôːla ˈhɛ̂ɡːkvɪst]; born 8 September 1966), known professionally as Carola, is a Swedish singer.
 She has been among Sweden's most popular performers since the early 1980s and has released albums ranging from pop and disco to hymns and folk music.
 Her debut album, Främling (1983), sold around one million copies and remains the biggest-selling album in Swedish music history.
-She has also worked as a songwriter.
 During her career, she has recorded many top-selling albums and singles and is referred to as Sweden's most prominent female singer.
 Some of her biggest hits are "Främling", "Tommy tycker om mig", "Fångad av en stormvind", "All the Reasons to Live", "I Believe in Love", "Genom allt", and "Evighet".
-She has released records in various languages: Swedish, Dutch, German, English, Norwegian and Japanese.
+Besides Swedish, she has also released records in Dutch, German, English, Norwegian and Japanese.

 Häggkvist has represented Sweden at the Eurovision Song Contest on three occasions: in 1983, finishing third; in 1991, winning the contest; and in 2006, finishing fifth.